datacarpentry/openrefine-socialsci/episodes/01-introduction.md

 If after installation and running OpenRefine, it does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.

-## Getting help for OpenRefine.
+## Getting help for OpenRefine

 You can find out a lot more about OpenRefine at [http://openrefine.org](http://openrefine.org) and check out some great introductory videos.
-These videos and other on OpenRefine can also be found on YouTube, search under 'OpenRefine' There is a [Google Group](https://groups.google.com/forum/?hl=en#!forum/openrefine) that can answer a lot of beginner questions and problems.
+These videos and others on OpenRefine can also be found on YouTube by searching under 'OpenRefine'.
+There is a [Google Group](https://groups.google.com/forum/?hl=en#!forum/openrefine) that can answer a lot of beginner questions and problems.
 There is also an [OpenRefine Google Plus community](https://plus.google.com/communities/117280693504889048168) where you can find a lot of help and a lot of folks from the life sciences are members.
 As with other programs of this type, OpenRefine libraries are available too, where you can find a script you need and copy it into your OpenRefine instance to run it on your dataset.

 {% include links.md %}